robster970/ES/README.md

 **Importer**: Data ingestion currently from output of EoD data from Sierra Charts, to be converted to real time data feed.

-**Logger**: Removed as this has been superseded by using the Python standard logging library

 **Calculator**: Perform additional calculations on base data from importer to be able to make trade entry, exit & risk decisions.

 **Trade**: Make assessments on calculated data for entry and exit criteria as well.